Mastretta MXT: Pre-production version

-On 22 July 2008, the Mastretta MXT was presented at the British International Motor Show, held in London.
-Although the model shown was the prototype version, the company revealed that the final production version would be significantly different and specifications regarding the production model would be unveiled soon.
+On 22 July 2008, the Mastretta MXT was unveiled at the British International Motor Show in London.
+The car shown was the prototype, but the company announced that the final production version would be significantly different, and that production specifications would be released soon.

-In 2009 Mastretta revealed the specifications and equipment to be equipped on the 2011 production MXT.

-Standard features were planned to include racing bucket seats and seatbelts, Hella xenon headlights, ABS brakes, an SRS airbag system, 17 inch magnesium wheels, digital board instruments, Borla exhaust, an LCD display based digital MP3 and CD player entertainment system and automatic climate control system.
-The vehicle's security and safety features were specifically designed to surpass EU crash and safety standards and the vehicle was confirmed by lead designer Daniel Mastretta to already be undergoing tests to qualify for European quality and safety standards in 2009.
+In 2009 Mastretta revealed the specifications and equipment for the 2011 production MXT.
+Standard features were to include racing bucket seats and seatbelts, Hella xenon headlights, ABS brakes, a Supplemental Restraint System, 17 inch magnesium wheels, digital instrument panel, a Borla Exhaust system, an LCD display based digital MP3 and CD player entertainment system, and an automatic climate control system.
+The vehicle's security and safety features were specifically designed to exceed EU crash and safety standards, and lead designer Daniel Mastretta reported that the vehicle was already undergoing tests to qualify for European quality and safety standards in 2009.